 From the White Mountains, we’ll head northeast for Maine’s Kennebec River.
 With our professional guides we’ll spend an exciting day whitewater rafting the rapids of this great New England river.
 Our last stop on trip will take us to Maine’s coast where we’ll spend a final day together sea kayaking.
 We’ll paddle along Maine’s rocky coast, explore the islands, and picnic at water’s edge.
 After a morning of community service with a local food bank or land trust, the grand finale of our trip will be a festive farewell dinner in historic Portland, Maine.
 A perfect ending to the perfect New England camping adventure!

 Please see our General FAQ page for many more frequently asked questions and answers!

 Given a rating of Challenge Level 3 (out of a maximum of 10), we consider NEMC to be a beginner hiking trip that any moderately fit, motivated student can successfully complete.
 Compared to similar hiking trips, we believe that NEMC is slightly less challenging than Colorado’s Rocky Mountains (mostly because CRM includes the added element of hiking at higher altitudes) and as Maine’s Downeast Explorer.
 Please note that all of Apogee’s Challenge Levels are not scientific and are subjectively calculated by the Apogee staff.

 How much weight will my child carry on the hiking portions of this trip?

 Not a lot.
-Your child will be carrying between five and ten pounds during their longer hikes, composed mostly of an extra layer of clothes, rain gear, water, and snacks.
+As there is no overnight backpacking on this trip, your child will be carrying between five and ten pounds during their longer hikes, composed mostly of an extra layer of clothes, rain gear, water, and snacks.

 Is there any “backcountry” hiking on this trip?